YuSugihara/MutMap/README.md

 `-n` : number of individuals in mutant bulk.

 `-o` : name of output directory.
-The specified directory name should not already exist.
+The specified directory should not already exist.

 ### Example 4 : run MutMap from multiple FASTQs and BAMs
 ```